Energy Stable Scheme for Random Batch Molecular Dynamics

 We introduce a weakly-coupled external energy bath on the VV scheme to describe the evolution of the kinetic energy,

 where $\gamma$ is a coupling parameter, and $\widetilde{H}$ represents the approximate Hamiltonian due to the use of the RBE,

 Here the approximation for the long-range part of Coulomb energy reads

-where the frequencies in batch $\{\bm{k}_{\ell}\}_{\ell=1}^{P}$ are the same as those in Eq. \eqref{force} and thus
+where the frequencies in batch $\{\bm{k}_{\ell}\}_{\ell=1}^{P}$ are the same as those in Eq.~\eqref{force} and thus

 in each time step.
 The evolution employing the RBE force is equivalent to the Hamiltonian dynamics based on $\widetilde{H}$ which is an unbiased estimator of $H$.
-One remarks that the calculation of $\widetilde{H}$ is not costly since $U-U_{\text{coul}}^{\mathcal{F}}$ in Eq. \eqref{eq::randomHamilton} is just the short-range interactions including the Lennard-Jones contribution and those from the Coulomb potential.
+One remarks that the calculation of $\widetilde{H}$ is not costly since $U-U_{\text{coul}}^{\mathcal{F}}$ in Eq.~\eqref{eq::randomHamilton} is just the short-range interactions including the Lennard-Jones contribution and those from the Coulomb potential.

-The parameter $\gamma$ in Eq. \eqref{eq::Breendsen2} acts as a relaxation time dictating the interval between successive dissipation of artificial heat, driving the dynamics to the correct NVE ensemble.
+The parameter $\gamma$ in Eq.~\eqref{eq::Breendsen2} acts as a relaxation time dictating the interval between successive dissipation of artificial heat, driving the dynamics to the correct NVE ensemble.
 A large $\gamma$ implies a small dissipation of artificial heat in the system, leading to the potential persistence of substantial energy drifts.
-At the $\gamma\rightarrow\infty$, the dynamics will be consistent with the classical NVT ensemble.
+When $\gamma\rightarrow\infty$, the dynamics will be consistent with the classical NVE ensemble.
 Conversely, if $\gamma$ is too small, the velocity fluctuation will be nonphysically large.
 Our systematic tests illustrate that $\gamma$ in the range of $10-100~\Delta t$ produces correct results.

-With the energy bath, one introduces an additional term into the equations of motion, which is proportional to velocity.
+With the energy bath, one introduces an additional term into the equations of motion, which is proportional to the velocity.
 One obtains

-where $\lambda=(H_0-{\widetilde{H}})/(2\gamma K)$ is the solution Eq.~\eqref{eq::Breendsen2}.
+where $\lambda=(H_0-{\widetilde{H}})/(2\gamma K)$ is the solution to Eq.~\eqref{eq::Breendsen2}.
 This equation can be solved by first employing the VV scheme \eqref{eq::VV} for the positions and velocities, followed by a proportional scaling of the velocities from $\bm{v}_i$ to $\xi \bm{v}_i$ with

 One sees that Eq.~\eqref{eq::Breendsen2} does not add any effect when $\widetilde{H}=H_0$, and will adaptively dissipate artificial heat while $\widetilde{H}\neq H_0$.
 The dissipation occurs at each time step along the direction of $\bm{v}_i$ of every particle that is consistent with Eq.~\eqref{eq::4212}.
 Note that the same damping factor $\xi$ is used for all particles to maintain the conservation of momentum.